 Large-scale administrative data held by HM Revenue and Customs (HMRC) might be used to enhance the accuracy of early estimates of GDP and its components.
 In practice, incorporating these sources into the production of the National Accounts involves addressing a range of statistical issues.
 In this project we investigated methods for making use of companies’ Value Added Tax (VAT) returns in the calculation of early GDP estimates.
-As more data become available, we are investigating the stability of our modelling framework and whether ‘Pay As You Earn’ (PAYE) Real Time Information (RTI) data might further increase the accuracy of early GDP estimates.
+We then investigated the stability of our modelling framework as more data become available, to inform a the use of these data for nowcasting.

 Our research has shown how VAT returns for small companies can be used to improve the information content of early GDP estimates.
 The methods that we have developed provide a means by which ONS can make full and efficient use of the VAT data accruing in real time as a basis for producing output data.